-Many neighboring areas require that your passport is valid for at least six months before they will allow you to enter, so if you plan on regional travel beyond Singapore, make sure that your passport is valid for at least six months beyond the date you plan to enter such areas.
+Many neighbouring areas require that your passport is valid for at least six months before they will allow you to enter, so if you plan on regional travel beyond Singapore, make sure that your passport is valid for at least six months beyond the date you plan to enter such areas.

 Authorities in Singapore may impose caning for immigration violations.
 Singaporean authorities do impose these sentences on foreign nationals, including U.S. citizens.
 Males over the age of 50 and women are not subject to caning

-Travelers from the USA, UK, Australia, New Zealand, Canada, South Africa and most European countries automatically receive a 30-day tourist visa on entry if arriving by air, or a 14-day visa if arriving by land or sea.
+Travellers from the USA, UK, Australia, New Zealand, Canada, South Africa and most European countries automatically receive a 30-day tourist visa on entry if arriving by air, or a 14-day visa if arriving by land or sea.